imoneoi/openchat/README.md

 ## News

-- [2023/07] We released the OpenLLMs model series.
+- [2023/07] We released the [OpenLLMs model series](https://huggingface.co/openchat).
 Among them, OpenChat obtains **80.9%** win-rate on AlpacaEval and **105%** ChatGPT performance on Vicuna GPT-4 evaluation.

-## Models
+## Models and Dataset

 #### Generic Models:

- - **OpenChat**: based on LLaMA-13B with a context length of 2048.
+ - **[OpenChat](https://huggingface.co/openchat/openchat)**: based on LLaMA-13B with a context length of 2048.
    - Achieves **105.7%** of ChatGPT score on the Vicuna GPT-4 evaluation.
    - Achieves **80.9%** win-rate on AlpacaEval.
- - **OpenChat-8192**: based on LLaMA-13B, with an extended context length of 8192.
+ - **[OpenChat-8192](https://huggingface.co/openchat/openchat_8192)**: based on LLaMA-13B, with an extended context length of 8192.
    - Achieves **106.6%** of ChatGPT score on the Vicuna GPT-4 evaluation.
    - Achieves **79.5%** win-rate on AlpacaEval.

 #### Code Models:

- - **OpenCoderPlus**: based on StarCoderPlus with a native context length of 8192.
+ - **[OpenCoderPlus](https://huggingface.co/openchat/opencoderplus)**: based on StarCoderPlus with a native context length of 8192.
    - Achieves **102.5%** of ChatGPT score on the Vicuna GPT-4 evaluation.
    - Achieves a **78.7%** win-rate on AlpacaEval.

-**Model Evaluation**
+#### Dataset:

+ - **[openchat_sharegpt4_dataset](https://huggingface.co/datasets/openchat/openchat_sharegpt4_dataset)**: ~6k cleaned and filtered GPT-4 data from ShareGPT.

+## Model Evaluation

-We have evaluated our models using the Vicuna GPT-4 and AlpacaEval benchmarks.
+We have evaluated our models using the two most popular evaluation benchmarks, including Vicuna GPT-4 and AlpacaEval benchmarks.
 The evaluation results are presented in the following figures.

+### Vicuna Evaluation

+Considering that our fine-tuning dataset is produced by GPT-4, we use both GPT-4 and GPT-3.5-Turbo as evaluators, respectively.
+Note that our evaluation schema slightly differs from Vicuna's.
+Following [Wang et. al, 2023](https://arxiv.org/pdf/2305.17926.pdf), we additionally adopted evidence calibration (EC) + balanced position calibration (BPC) to reduce potential bias.

 **Vicuna GPT-4 Evaluation (v.s. gpt-3.5-turbo)**